- SHA News and Events

 Who are we?

-Sacred Heart Academy is a Catholic school for young women, founded in the Franciscan tradition.
-Our 500 students come from 30 school districts, are graduates of more than 50 middle and elementary schools, and represent 13 faith traditions.
-In the Class of 2022, 40% of the students are from public schools, 13% have a sister who attends SHA, and 27% have a mother, sister or grandmother who is a SHA alumna.
-In addition, we have four German exchange students from Buffalo’s sister city, Dortmund.
+Sacred Heart Academy is a Catholic school for young women, founded in the Franciscan tradition in 1877.
+Our 425 students come from 30 school districts, are graduates of more than 50 middle and elementary schools, and represent 13 faith traditions.
+In the Class of 2025, 37% of the students are from public schools, 12% have a sister who also attends SHA, and 18% have a mother, sister or grandmother who is a SHA alumna.
 We embrace a philosophy of welcome and inclusion.

 How does Sacred Heart perform academically?

-Sacred Heart is ranked the #3 high school overall in Western New York (out of 134) by Business First.
-SHA also received recognition in all four subject areas: English, mathematics, social studies, and science, indicating that SHA ranked in the top 10% for each academic discipline.
-Our rigorous college preparatory curriculum includes 16 Advanced Placement and college courses, in addition to Regents and Honors classes.
-Eighty-three percent (83%) of the AP exams taken received a score of 3 or higher compared to a NYS average of 66%.
-In 2018, we had seven National AP Scholars (students who took eight or more AP courses and received 4 or higher on those exams- these students are in the top 1% in the nation).
-We offer four languages other than English: Chinese, Latin, French, and Spanish, and a wide range of electives in technology, music, art, and dance.
+Most recently ranked the #1 high school overall in Western New York (out of 132) by Business First (2019-20).
+Our rigorous college preparatory curriculum includes the International Baccalaureate Diploma Program, 16 Advanced Placement and college courses, in addition to Regents and Honors classes.
+Eighty-three percent (83.9%) of the AP exams taken in 2021 received a score of 3 or higher compared to a NYS average of 59.5%.
+We offer three languages other than English: Latin, French and Spanish, and a wide range of electives in technology, music, art, and dance.
 Our already robust academic offerings are enhanced by our online partner, One Schoolhouse (formerly Online School for Girls) opening up another 10-15 advanced and AP courses for our girls.
-Our faculty and staff include four teachers with their doctorates, one nationally certified teacher, two lawyers, one engineer, one former Olympian, one visiting teacher from China, nine SHA alumnae, and five religious Sisters.
+Our faculty and staff include four teachers with their doctorates, two lawyers, one engineer, eleven SHA alumnae, and three religious Sisters.

-The 124 members of the Class of 2018 were awarded more than $29 million in scholarships and awards to some of the top colleges and universities across the country.
-Ninety-eight percent (98%) of the class graduated with Advanced Designation Regents Diplomas.
+The 109 members of the Class of 2021 were awarded more than $37 million in scholarships and awards to some of the top colleges and universities across the country.
+Ninety-nine percent (99%) of the class graduated with Advanced Designation Regents Diplomas.
 This is the highest Advanced Designation Regents Diploma rate in WNY.
-Additionally, in the Class of 2018, there are seven AP National Scholars, 12 AP Scholars, five AP Scholars with Honors, and 26 AP Scholars with Distinction.
+Additionally, in the Class of 2020, there was one National Merit Finalist, one National Merit Commended Student, 15 AP Scholars, 12 AP Scholars with Honors and 29 AP Scholars with Distinction.
 See Senior Class Profile for additional information and a listing of accepted colleges and universities.

 My daughter may need some extra help to do well in high school.
 Is there a place for her at SHA?